eshayden0617/beautiful-soup-challenge/README.md

 - Store all the dictionaries in a Python list.
 - Print the list in your notebook.

-Optionally, store the scraped data in a file (to ease sharing the data with others).
-To do so, export the scraped data to a JSON file.
-(Note: there will be no extra points for completing this.)

 # Part 2: Scrape and Analyze Mars Weather Data
 Open the Jupyter Notebook in the starter code folder named part_2_mars_weather.ipynb.
 You will work in this code as you follow the steps below to scrape and analyze Mars weather data.